Large Vibrationally Induced Parity Violation Effects in CHDBrI$^+$ $-$ A Promising Candidate for Future Experiments

-The PV energy shifts of the fundamental transitions are summarized in the left panel of Figure~\ref{fig:pv_curve}.
+Calculated vibrational frequencies, together with the parity violating energy contributions for both CHDBrI and CHDBrI$^+$ are shown in \Cref{tab:Freq}.
+The PV energy shifts of the fundamental transitions are summarized in \Cref{fig:pv_modes}.
 The vibrational PV frequency shifts between the two enantiomers are considerably enhanced in the positively charged ion compared to the neutral molecule.
 In particular, mode number 6 in the ion has the largest PV frequency shift compared to the other modes.
-In order to shine some light on the more than 30-fold enhancement in the cation, we plot the potential energy and the PV energy curves along the normal coordinate for mode 6 in the right panel of Figure \ref{fig:pv_curve}.
+In order to shine some light on the more than 30-fold enhancement in the cation, we plot the potential energy and the PV energy curves along the normal coordinate for mode 6 in \Cref{fig:pv_curve}.
 While the two potential energy curves for CHDBrI and CHDBrI$^+$ are almost identical and very harmonic in nature, the PV curves along the normal mode are markedly different.
 For the neutral case, we see an almost linear behavior with a negative and positive curvature to the left and right around $q=0$ (the equilibrium geometry) where the PV curve has a turning point, implying that $\partial^2 E^\text{PV}(q)/\partial q^2\big|_{q=0}\approx0$.
 Moreover, the anharmonicity is very small for mode 6.
-From vibrational perturbation theory (VPT) analysis (see Eq.~\eqref{eq:pert} in Computational Details section) this results in a tiny PV frequency shift (with curvature and anharmonic VPT contributions of 49 and --20 mHz, respectively).
-In contrast, for the positively charged molecule, we see a strong curvature in the PV curve, which yields a very large contribution from the $\partial^2 E^\text{PV}(q)/\partial q^2\big|_{q\approx 0}$ term of --1.84~Hz in Eq.~\eqref{eq:pert}, compared to only 2~mHz for the anharmonicity term.
+From vibrational perturbation theory (VPT) analysis (see Section S1 -- Computational Details in ESI$^\dag$) this results in a tiny PV frequency shift (with curvature and anharmonic VPT contributions of 49 and --20 mHz, respectively).
+In contrast, for the positively charged molecule, we see a strong curvature in the PV curve, which yields a very large contribution from the $\partial^2 E^\text{PV}(q)/\partial q^2\big|_{q\approx 0}$ term of --1.84~Hz in Equation (S2) in ESI,$^\dag$ compared to only 2~mHz for the anharmonicity term.
 Hence, the PV frequency shift in the cation is two orders of magnitude higher compared to the neutral molecule(!).
 Notably, the radiative lifetime of mode number 6 is found to be on the scale of seconds, such that its natural line width is narrower than the magnitude of the PV shift, and can be taken advantage of in a trapped molecular ion precision spectroscopy experiment.